awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions.md

 1. Choose **Apply**\.

-Lifecycle settings are applied when you create new application versions\.
+If you configure application lifecycle settings, they are applied when you create new application versions\.
 For example, if you configure a maximum of 25 application versions, Elastic Beanstalk deletes the oldest version when you upload a 26th version\.
 If you set a maximum age of 90 days, any versions more than 90 days old are deleted when you upload a new version\.
+For details, see [Configuring Application Version Lifecycle Settings](applications-lifecycle.md)\.

-If you don't choose to delete the source bundle from Amazon S3, Elastic Beanstalk deletes the version from it's records, but the source bundle is left if your Elastic Beanstalk storage bucket\.
-The application version limit only applies to versions Elastic Beanstalk tracks, so you can delete versions to stay within the limit, but retain all source bundles in Amazon S3 if needed\.
+If you don't choose to delete the source bundle from Amazon S3, Elastic Beanstalk deletes the version from its records\.
+However, the source bundle is left in your Elastic Beanstalk storage bucket\.
+The application version limit applies only to versions Elastic Beanstalk tracks\.
+Therefore, if you need you can delete versions to stay within the limit, but retain all source bundles in Amazon S3\.